-- ➤ Be fully conversant with all technical requirements that Karts and Drivers must meet prior to any practice, or when competing in any event/Meeting under KNSW Regulations. - Conduct any inspections in a courteous and professional manner; - Be proficient and trained in the use of no-go gauges and tools for inspections, including restrictor gauges; - > Assist in tyre barcoding, tyre marking, nose cone checks, engine and other tagging when required.
+- ➤ Be fully conversant with all technical requirements that Karts and Drivers must meet prior to any practice or Competition under KNSW Regulations. - Conduct any inspections in a courteous and professional manner. - > Be proficient and trained in the use of equipment necessary to check compliance commensurate to their Grade. - > Be conversant with the use of all Penalty and Technical paperwork available/required.

-The functions of Chief Scrutineer, Scrutineers, Scale Marshal, Fuel Tester, Tyre Tester, Barcode Official, Noise Control Marshal and (Refuelling Marshal) may be combined at the discretion of the Chief Scrutineer.
+Note that the duties of Chief Scrutineer, Scrutineers, Scale Marshal, Fuel Tester, Tyre Tester, Barcode Official, Noise Control Marshal and (Refuelling Marshal) may be combined at the discretion of the Chief Scrutineer.